 The performance of key management personnel is measured against criteria agreed annually with each executive and is based predominantly on the forecast growth of the company's profits and shareholders' value.
 All bonuses and incentives must be linked to predetermined performance criteria.
-The Board may, however, exercise its discretion in relation to approving incentives, bonuses and options, and can recommend changes to the board's recommendations.
+The Board may, however, exercise its discretion in relation to approving incentives, bonuses and options.
 Any changes must be justified by reference to measurable performance criteria.
 The policy is designed to attract the highest calibre of executives and reward them for performance results leading to long-term growth in shareholder wealth.